 The good news about accidents that occur in a parking lot, driveway, or other scenarios where a driver is backing up and strikes another car is that often times these types of accidents occur at very low speeds which may be less likely to cause serious injury.
 However, even in circumstances with no apparent vehicle damage, occupants can still suffer permanent and debilitating injuries – such as a recent $500K Rear-End Accident Settlement involving a vehicle with no damage.

 Unfortunately, determining who is at fault in a car accident when backing up isn’t always so straightforward.
-That is because a car can be traveling from any direction, making it difficult to determine who had the legal right of way.
+That is because a car can be traveling in any direction, making it difficult to determine who had the legal right of way.

 The typical parking lot for an office building or shopping center contains multiple lanes with vehicles parked on every side.
 Additionally, vehicle drivers enter parking lanes through the lot’s perimeter and through lanes.
 The typical rule is that a driver approaching a through lane has the right of way and drivers approaching the through lane via a parking lane must yield.